The Red Sea Sharks: Racism allegations and alterations

 Hergé biographer Benoît Peeters expressed the view that "for the most part these attacks were extremely unfair".

 Hergé was emotionally affected by the accusations, and made changes to the book for its 1967 reprint accordingly; here he changed the Africans' speech patterns, giving them improved grammar.

 However, he left Haddock speaking pidgin in response to the Africans.

-For this version he also made changes to the Emir's letter to Tintin; the former version had been formal in its prose, saying "most esteemed and well-beloved friend, I entrust to you my son Abdullah, to improve his English.
+For this version, he also made changes to the Emir's letter to Tintin; the former version had been formal in its prose, saying "Most esteemed and well-beloved friend, I entrust to you my son Abdullah, to improve his English.
 Here the situation is serious.
 Should any misfortune befall me I count on you, my friend, to care for Abdullah".
-In Hergé's revised edition, he adopts a more florid prose style: "This is to tell you, oh highly esteemed friend, that I entrust to you Abdullah, my adored son.
+In Hergé's revised edition, he adopts a more florid prose style: "This is to tell you, oh highly esteemed friend, that I entrusted to you Abdullah, my adored son.
 Because here the situation is serious.
 Should misfortune descend on me like the hawk on an innocent gazelle (for the world is made of life and death) I am sure that Abdullah will find you with warmth and affection, refuge and peace.
 And in doing this you will be performing a fragrant act before Allah".

 Hergé also expressed regret that he depicted the death of a shark in the story, later stating that "I still believed that sharks were big evil beasts" when writing The Red Sea Sharks.